schronic/schronic/README.md

 Dear voyeger,

-I see you made to this modest land of outlawish github content.
-Rest well, we have some worthwhile entertainment for you to blow your minds.
-My name is Nicolas Schroeder, and I like data.
+I like data.
 I like it a lot actually.
 I also like building things, and most of all I like combining the two.
+**Question of the day:** What is our moral responsibility for leaving this place better than we found it?

-Check out my website and dont hesitate to get in touch!
+Check out my work and dont hesitate to get in touch!

 [nicolasschroeder.io](http://www.nicolasschroeder.io/)